MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/release-notes/mrtk-27-release-notes.md

 Please remove the `CanvasRenderer` component from the [TextMeshPro] GameObject as this component is no longer necessary.
 ```

 The Canvas Renderer warning was added in [TextMeshPro version 3.0.3](https://docs.unity3d.com/Packages/com.unity.textmeshpro@3.0/changelog/CHANGELOG.html#changes-3).
 These warnings don't have an effect on MRTK's example scenes and can be cleared from the console.
-For more details, ee [Issue 9811](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/9811).
+For more details, see [Issue 9811](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/9811).